Luberon AOC: Economy

 The Luberon wines are produced by a total of 495 concerns which include 480 growers, 55 private wineries, 14 cooperative wineries, and one producer/merchant.

 The vineyards are in the communes of Ansouis, Apt, La Bastide-des-Jourdans, La Bastidonne, Beaumont-de-Pertuis, Bonnieux, Cabrières-d'Aigues, Cadenet, Castellet, Cheval-Blanc, Cucuron, Goult, Grambois, Lacoste, Lauris, Lourmarin, Maubec, Ménerbes, Mérindol, Mirabeau, La Motte-d'Aigues, Puget, Puyvert, Robion, Saignon, Saint-Martin-de-Castillon, Saint-Martin-de-la-Brasque, Sannes, Taillades, La Tour-d'Aigues, Vaugines, Villelaure, Vitrolles-en-Luberon.

+The office of the syndicat (the body that represents all the growers and winemakers of the appellation) is in Lourmarin.

+55% of all Luberon wine is produced by Marrenon, a union of the cooperatives of the area.

 Wines

 Red wines are made from Grenache noir and Syrah (minimum 60%, of which Syrah minimum 10%), Cinsault (maximum 20%), and Carignan (maximum 20%).
 Other accepted varieties are: Counoise, Gamay noir, Mourvèdre, Pinot noir.

 Rosé: The same varieties are used as for the red, and up to 20% of the allowed varieties for white wine may be used.

 White wines from Ugni blanc (maximum 50%), Roussanne & Marsanne (combined maximum of 20%), Clairette blanche, Grenache blanc, Vermentino, and Bourboulenc.

 The minimum alcohol content for all three colors is 11%.